-- While monitoring the gastro-intestinal movements in a cat

-- movements in a cat

-A dog was brought into the laboratory

-The strong peristaltic movements in the gut ceased abruptly

-Traced effect to adrenaline

-Adrenaline also promoted glycogenesis in the liver for use by skeletal muscle

-An adaptive stress response
+- While monitoring the gastro-intestinal movements in a cat - A dog was brought into the laboratory - The strong peristaltic movements in the gut - The strong peristance movements in the gut ceased abruptly Traced effect to adrenaline Adrenaline also promoted glycogenesis in the liver for use by skeletal muscle An adaptive stress response Homeostasis: stability amongst constant dynamical - change

-Homeostasis: reestablishing target state in response to perturbations

-Maintaining constant conditions in the face of - - Maintaining constant conditions in the face of dynamically changing environment Negative feedback (ex. thermostat)

-ā

-1. 1

-(A)

-1

-NY.

-Cannon: function of the sympathetic nervous system Removed the complete sympathetic chain of autonomic ganglia.
-Found he could keep animals alive for prolonged periods and on autopsy after death, few abnormalities But when put under stress: Blood pressure falls slightly during moderate muscular activity Lower tolerance for O2 lack; they fainted at 8% O2 (equivalent to 24,000 feet) after 15-20 min.
+Cannon: function of the sympathetic nervous system

+- Removed the complete sympathetic chain of autonomic ganglia - Found he could keep animals alive for prolonged periods and on autopsy after death, few abnormalities - But when put under stress: Blood pressure falls slightly during moderate muscular activity - Lower tolerance for $O_2$ lack; they fainted at 8% $O_2$ (equivalent to 24,000 feet) after 15-20 min.
 Blood sugar homeostasis is much reduced.
 Temperature homeostasis is much reduced.

-Homeostatic response to hemorrhage is much weaker.
-Sympathetic nervous system crucial for homeostasis
+- homeostatic response to hemorrhage is much weaker.